BenjaminCallahan/async-proxy/README.md

     // The address of the destination service
     // that we will be connecting to through proxy.
-    // (We used a tcp echo server from `http://tcpbin.org/`) const DEST_IPADDR: Ipv4Addr = Ipv4Addr::new(52, 20, 16, 20);
+    // (We used a tcp echo server from `http://tcpbin.org/`) let dest_ipaddr: Ipv4Addr = Ipv4Addr::new(52, 20, 16, 20);

-    // The port of the destination service let DEST_PORT: u16 = 30_000;
+    // The port of the destination service let dest_port: u16 = 30_000;

-    // The full `SocketAddrV4` destination service address representation let dest_addr: SocketAddrV4 = SocketAddrV4::new(DEST_IPADDR, DEST_PORT);
+    // The full `SocketAddrV4` destination service address representation let dest_addr: SocketAddrV4 = SocketAddrV4::new(dest_ipaddr, dest_port);

+    // Creating the socks4 constructor,
-    // Creating required connection parameters
+    // using which we will establish a connection
-    // for Socks4 proxy client
+    // through proxy
-    let connection_params = ConnParams::new(dest_addr, timeouts);
+    let socks4_proxy = Socks4NoIdent::new(dest_addr, timeouts);

-    // `Socks4NoIdent` performs operations on
+    // Connecting to the stream and getting the readable and
+    // writable stream, or terminating the script if it is
-    // an existant stream, so we need to connect
+    // unable to connect
-    // to the proxy server by ourselves let stream = TcpStream::connect(proxy_addr)
+    let stream = TcpStream::connect(proxy_addr)
                            .await
                            .expect("Unable to connect to the proxy server");

-    // Connecting to the service through proxy.
-    // If connection succeed, `Socks4NoIdent::connect` returns
-    // both a readable and writeable stream that you will
-    // be working on as on a normal tcp connection stream let stream = match Socks4NoIdent::connect(stream, connection_params).await {
+    // Connecting to the service through proxy let mut stream = match socks4_proxy.connect(stream).await {
-        Ok(stream) => stream /* Successfully connected to the service*/,
+        Ok(stream) => stream,
-        Err(error) => {
+        Err(e) => {
-            /* Connection error */
+            // -- unable to connect to the service -- //
-            // -- snip -- //
+            // -- handling the error -- //
+            exit(1);
         }
     };

-    // -- using stream --
+    // -- using `stream` -- //
 }
 ```

 More examples can be found [here](https://github.com/TonyGraim/async-proxy/tree/develop/examples)